cechandler/dissertation-paper/dissertation/source/05b_part3_wald_set_hj.md

 A comparison of the first and second phrases of *J/c* segments in Figure @fig:wald-sec2-j-polyrhythm-layers illustrates how the de-interleaved pitch sequences change and invert in contour from segment to segment.
 Table @tbl:wald-var2-sec2-pitch-order displays the pitch sequence of each layer grouped into two- and four-note partitions constituting the seven total phrases of *J/c* segments.
 A point of retrograde exists between the third and fourth phrases.
 The quintuplet eighth layers consist of a hexachord mirrored about this central axis.
 The quarter and triplet quarter layers project a sequence of three tetrachords whose retrograde sequence flips to the other layer at the point of retrograde (ie. the retrograde of the quarter note layer's third tetrachord is present in the triplet quarter's fourth tetrachord).
 Like other sections, Abrahamsen continues beyond the end of the retrograde suggesting that this process could continue with a new ordering.

-Table: Var2:Sec2 pitch ordering. {#tbl:wald-var2-sec2-pitch-order}
+Table: Var2:Sec2 pitch ordering {#tbl:wald-var2-sec2-pitch-order}

 | Layer             | Pitch Sequence                             |
 |:------------------|:-------------------------------------------|